aravart/poolmate/README.md

 Several other options are available using the command line:

     -h, --help            show this help message and exit --candidate-pool-filename CANDIDATE_POOL_FILENAME
                           Filename for candidate pool.
-The format of the file is that candidate items are represented one item per line.
+The format of the file is that candidate items are represented one item per line. (default: None)
     --loss-executable LOSS_EXECUTABLE
                           Executable command which will return loss on teaching set.
-Executable must take two command-line arguments, an `inputfilename` containing the teaching set to train the learner on, one item per line, and an `outputfilename` where the loss should be written --output-filename OUTPUT_FILENAME
+Executable must take two command-line arguments, an `inputfilename` containing the teaching set to train the learner on, one item per line, and an `outputfilename` where the loss should be written (default: None)
+    --output-filename OUTPUT_FILENAME
-                          Output filename where the best found teaching set and loss are written at the search procedure's termination --teaching-set-size TEACHING_SET_SIZE
+                          Output filename where the best found teaching set and loss are written at the search procedure's termination (default: None)
+    --teaching-set-size TEACHING_SET_SIZE
-                          Size of teaching set to return.
+                          Size of teaching set to return. (default: None) --search-budget SEARCH_BUDGET
-    --search-budget SEARCH_BUDGET
                           Budget of number of models to fit.
-This is the number of times `loss-executable` will be invoked.
+This is the number of times `loss-executable` will be invoked. (default:
+                          None)
     --proposals PROPOSALS
                           Number of proposals to consider at each search iteration.
-A tuning parameter for 'greedy-add' and 'random-index-greedy-swap' algorithms
+A tuning parameter for 'greedy-add' and 'random-index-greedy-swap' algorithms (default: None)
-    --seed SEED           Set random seed to achieve consistency across iterations.
+    --seed SEED           Set random seed to achieve reproducibility. (default:
+                          None)
     --algorithm {greedy-add,random-index-greedy-swap,uniform}
-                          Choice of search algorithm
+                          Choice of search algorithm (default: greedy-add)
     --initial-teaching-set INITIAL_TEACHING_SET
-                          A comma-separated zero-best list of indices to fix initial teaching set.
-Used in 'random-index-greedy-
+                          A comma-separated list of zero-based indices to fix the initial teaching set.
+Used in 'random-index- greedy-swap' and 'uniform' algorithms (e.g.,
-                          swap' and 'uniform' algorithms.
+                          --initial-teaching-set 53,17 ). (default: None)
     --log LOG             Filename of log file, where interim results are logged as comma-separated values (CSV).
-The three colums of the output represent the iteration of the search budget, the loss of the teaching set, and space- separated indices into the lines of the candidate pool file.
+The three colums of the output represent the iteration number, the loss of the trained model for that iteration, and the teaching set for that iterations. (default: None)

 ## FAQ